freedomofpress/securedrop/securedrop-staging-qubes.md

 ## Notes

-- We can *probably* replace `sd-build` with a normal Qubes VM.
-There would be some advantages to this, not the least of which would be the ability to copy/paste to and from the VM, and to run a browser in the VM.
 - You may need to bump up the memory for `sd-build` or `sd-app` past 2GB.
 I was running in to some issues which seemed to be solved by giving the VMs more memory.
 - `securedrop-admin` is made for the Tails environment and had to be modified a bit to run on `sd-build`.
 Also it interacts poorly with the existing virtual environment created there.
 We should decide if we need it at all, and if so how we can modify it to work better in for this task.
 Or perhaps we don't need it at all, if we instead can automatically configure the build, like we do in the existing Vagrant-based staging provisioning workflow.